Two Phases

 PMID: 38305689 | Design: Retrospective | n: 62 | Journal: Asian J Androl

 Key findings: Only HA study in stable phase.
 3 injections at 2-week intervals + vacuum + stretching + modeling.
 87.1% responded.
 Mean -12.4° (23%).
 Calcification NOT predictive (P=0.847).
-Zero significant AEs.
+No long-lasting local adverse effects reported.
 Cannot separate HA effect from mechanical adjunct.

 PMID: 30916626 | Design: RCT | n: 100